isomerpages/moe-chijsjc/_list-of-ccas/National Police Cadet Corps.md

-The unit has consistently done well to attain the annual Unit Overall Proficiency Award since its eligibility in 2003 – Silver (2003 to 2005 & 2013 – 2014) and Gold (2006 – 2012, 2015 – 2017).
-In addition, at least 1 outstanding cadet also attained the SPF NPCC Award, the pinnacle award for NPCC cadets.
+The unit has consistently done well to attain the annual Unit Overall Proficiency Award since its eligibility in 2003 – Silver (2003 to 2005 &amp; 2013 – 2014) and Gold (2006 – 2012, 2015 – 2017).&nbsp; In addition, at least 1 outstanding cadet also attained the SPF NPCC Award, the pinnacle award for NPCC cadets.